dcutting/Song/README.md

 # 45
 ```

-Scopes evaluate to the value of their last statement.
-If that statment is a declaration of a new clause for a function that already exists, Song will combine the clauses into the same function:
+But if the scope's return value is a declaration of a new clause for a function that already exists, Song will combine the clauses into the same function:

 ```
 x.size When x < 10 = "small"